-Integrated Pest Management or IPM is a method of eliminating pests that is both effective and environmentally friendly.
+Integrated Pest Management (IPM) is a method of eliminating pests that is both effective and environmentally friendly.
 In addition to eliminating current pests, the focus of IPM is largely on prevention and maintenance.
 An important part of the process involves managing ecosystem based factors that will help naturally limit a pest’s ability to thrive in the future.

 At Catseye, we use these four steps in our IPM approach:

-- Inspection: We investigate every inch of your home for pest activity.
+Inspection: We investigate every inch of your home for pest activity.

-- Identification: We figure out not only WHAT kind of pest is in your home, but HOW and WHY the pests are getting inside.
+Identification: We figure out not only WHAT kind of pest is in your home, but HOW and WHY the pests are getting inside.

-- Treatment: From proactive structural repair with our Cat-Guard Exclusion Systems to monitoring programs and applying pest products, we use a variety of ways to fix your pest problems for good.
+Treatment: From proactive structural repair with our Cat-Guard Exclusion Systems to monitoring programs and applying pest products, we use a variety of ways to fix your pest problems for good.

-- Partnership: Between you as a homeowner and us as pest management professionals.
+Partnership: Between you as a homeowner and us as pest management professionals.
 We can work together to protect your family and keep your home pest-free.

 Typically IPM solutions fall into one of four categories:

-Controlling a pest biologically, means leveraging the pest’s natural predators to limit its population.
+Controlling a pest biologically means leveraging the pest’s natural predators to limit its population.

-If pesticides are needed, they will be chosen and applied in a manner that minimizes their potential harm to humans, pets and the indoor and outdoor environment.
+If pesticides are needed, they will be chosen and applied in a manner that minimizes their potential harm to humans, pets, and the indoor and outdoor environment.

-We know that every home and circumstance is unique, and through a combination of evaluation and strategic solution planning we will eliminate your pest problem in a way that is best for you, your home and the environment with an emphasis on long term solutions and prevention.
+We know that every home and circumstance is unique, and through a combination of evaluation and strategic solution planning, we will eliminate your pest problem in a way that is best for you, your home, and the environment, with an emphasis on-long term solutions and prevention.